rodrigorosalesa/Tennis-Big-Three/README.md

 There have been many great tennis players throughout the years, but none of them have shaped the sport as the Big Three.
 Roger Federer, Rafael Nadal, and Novak Djokovic are considered the greatest players that ever hold a tennis racket.

 In this project, I aim to analyze their performance and compare their statistics to gain insights into their careers.
-By examining data on their matches, rankings, and Grand Slam victories, I hope to showcase the careers of these players and what has made them some of the greatest athletes to ever grace the court.
+By examining data on their matches, rankings, and Grand Slam victories, I hope to show what has made them some of the greatest athletes to ever step on a tennis court.

 <br>